An Intuitionistic Formula Hierarchy Based on High-School Identities: Proof Rules as Equalities

 In order to express a complete version of the intuitionistic sequent calculus in terms of exponential polynomials, we need to consider the non-invertible proof rules as well.
 In particular, it suffices to consider the remaining rules of G4ip:

-where $P$ denotes a prime (i.e. atomic) formula.\footnote{We do not give a special treatment for intuitionistic absurdity, or negation; $\bot$ would be treated an atomic proposition as any other, and $\neg$ would be replaced by implication into $\bot$.
+where $P$ denotes a prime (i.e. atomic) formula.\footnote{We do not give a special treatment for intuitionistic absurdity, or negation; $\bot$ would be treated as an atomic proposition as any other, and $\neg$ would be replaced by implication into $\bot$.
 Note that the identification of $\bot$ with the polynomial $0$ would be problematic, since in the presence of $0$ the simple correspondence between isomorphism and equation validity that we use breaks (see~\cite{FioreDCB2006}).
-Note also that even in such a setting known as minimal logic~\cite{schwichtenberg2011proofs}, one can recover the proof rule \textit{ex falso quodlibet} as soon as some form of induction axiom is present.}
+Note also that even in such a setting known as minimal logic~\cite{SchwichtenbergW2011}, one can recover the proof rule \textit{ex falso quodlibet} as soon as some form of induction axiom is present (see, for instance, Section~7.1.3 of~\cite{SchwichtenbergW2011}).}

 Due to the absence of contraction in G4ip, all of the non-invertible rules $\myinfer{G}{F}$ satisfy the arithmetic inequality $F \le G$ when variables are interpreted in $\{n\in\mathbb{N}\mid n\ge 2\}$.
 We shall prove this in Section~\ref{sec:inequality}, since the case of $(\to_l^\to)$ is not obvious.